 As I’ve purchased new towels, I’ve completely stopped washing them with regular detergent.

 - Fill your washing machine about ½ – ¾ full of towels.
 (Again, as tempting as it is cram as many towels as possible in there, the water needs room to move around in there.

-- Set the water temperature to high and wash on the cycle recommended for towels by the manufacturer.
+- Set the water temperature to hot and wash on the cycle recommended for towels by the manufacturer.

-- Pour one cup of white distilled vinegar and one cup of baking soda into the machine and run a wash cycle.
+- Pour one cup of white distilled vinegar into your fabric softener dispenser and one cup of baking soda directly into the machine and run a wash cycle.

 - Run them through a cycle in the dryer on the setting recommended by the towel manufacturer.
 Again, NO dryer sheets.
 Use three clean tennis balls or wool dryer balls.

 How Do I add Baking Soda & Vinegar to a Front Loading HE Washing Machine?

 The advice below for adding baking soda and vinegar should work with most front-loading washers, but please check your machine’s specific directions before proceeding.